Recent changes for Investment Loans

 Depending on your circumstances, investment property loans can be for:

-Ben and Laszlo each have over 15 years experience in finance so they are more than comfortable speaking with accountants and financial planners about setting up the correct structure for you.
+Laszlo has over 20 years experience in finance so he is more than comfortable speaking with accountants and financial planners about setting up the correct structure for you.
 At Orange, we make sure the best financial structure compliments the financing options available.